Microsoft Partner Logo

 PDF SymbolYou can find the complete description of this course with dates and prices ready for download at as PDF.

-This course teaches IT Professionals how to manage core Windows Server workloads and services using on-premises, hybrid, and cloud technologies.
-The course teaches IT Professionals how to implement and manage on-premises and hybrid solutions such as identity, management, compute, networking, and storage in a Windows Server hybrid environment.
+In this course, participants will learn how to manage core Windows Server workloads and services using on-premises, hybrid, and cloud technologies, as well as implement and manage on-premises and hybrid solutions such as identity, compute, networking, and storage in a hybrid Windows Server environment.

 Course Contents